jrsearles/SandBoxr/README.md

 ### API

-`SandBoxr.createEnvironment(Object: options - optional)`: Create an execution environment, optionally passing in options.
+`SandBoxr.createEnvironment()`: Create an execution environment.
 Returns an Environment instance.

 `SandBoxr.create(AST: node, Object: options - optional)`: Create a new sandbox, optionally passing in options.
 Returns a Sandbox instance.